 Plus, I guess I always just associate chicken noodle soup with that gelatinous stuff that gets dumped out of a can and has a weird smell and over-cooked noodles?
 Gross.

 If I’m sick I would much rather have a bowl of homemade chicken and dumplings.
 You get all the same benefits as the chicken noodle soup (broth, chicken, garlic, carbs) minus the ick factor.

-- I like chicken thighs in this recipe because a little extra fat is always yummy in soups/stews but you can absolutely sub in chicken breasts.
+- I like chicken thighs in this recipe because a little extra fat is always yummy in soups/stews (especially in the dead of winter), but you can absolutely sub in chicken breasts.
 I have several times and it is just as delicious.
-If you do sub in chicken breasts I would consider just cooking them in the slow cooker with the Cajun seasoning to keep them from drying out too much.
+If you do sub in chicken breasts I would consider just cooking them in the slow cooker with the Cajun seasoning to keep them from drying out too much

 - If you really are watching your calories you can leave out the stick of butter.
 I understand.
 But if you have any wiggle room in your diet you will not regret it.
 I mean honestly, when is butter ever a bad idea?

 - That said, I have tried shortening and butter in the dumplings and I honestly like them better with shortening.
 They seem to hold up better in the long run, but you can definitely use butter if you don’t have shortening

 - Finally, you can use gluten free flour in place of the regular flour.
 Your chicken and dumplings won’t thicken up quite as much, so you may want to reduce the broth to about 5 or 6 cups at first and then add more once your dumplings are cooked and you see how thick the broth gets, but it is doable and still tasty

 - To meal prep this dish you can cook and shred the chicken and dice up the veggies on the weekend and store in the fridge for up to 1 week (I would store the onion and garlic separate from the carrots, otherwise the onion flavor will totally take over